 According to a 2017 study commissioned by Upwork and Freelancers Union, more than 50% of the U.S. workforce will work on a freelance or contingent basis by 2027.

 In other words, freelancing is in vogue, thanks in part to a rapidly growing cohort of startups leveraging on-demand freelance labor like never before.
-An entire cottage industry has emerged to provide guidance for these workers in the U.S. and abroad.

 Though freelancing has plenty of drawbacks, including less job security and fewer traditional benefits, it also offers plenty of perks for workers who can motivate themselves to adhere to a regular schedule without supervision.
 Veterans cite benefits such as the ability to make their own hours, having more time for child-rearing and family activities, and the opportunity to pursue creative or challenging projects that might not be available in a more regimented environment.

-Where Can Freelancers Find Work?
+Where Freelancers Can Find Work

-Core UpWork verticals include writing, web development, design and creative work, sales and marketing, customer service, virtual assistance, accounting, and business consulting.
+Core Upwork verticals include writing, web development, design and creative work, sales and marketing, customer service, virtual assistance, accounting, and business consulting.

 - 20% of payments up to the first $500 in lifetime billings with the same client